Login

 input()

 To fix this, we need to convert the data type from a stringA sequence of characters delimited with quotation marks. to an integerA whole, positive or negative number..
-This process is called typecastingI have no idea what this means.
+This process is called typecastingI have no idea what this means - changing a variable's type.
 We can do this using the

 int()